SchmidtDSE/afscgap/README.md

 <br>

 ## Installation
 Ready to take it to your own machine?
-Install the open source tools for accessing the AFSC GAP dataset are available for install via Pypi / Pip:
+Install the open source tools for accessing the AFSC GAP via Pypi / Pip:

 ```
 $ pip install afscgap